dsw7/n-Bridges/README.rst

 Supporting information for n-Bridges
 ==================================================
-All code for the following publication: *TBD*
+Code for the following publication:
+- *TBD*

 Basic sequence of events
 --------------------------------------------------